 Before you allow employees to work from home, you need to clearly outline all your expectations for every employee.
 Make sure your work-from-home policy is included in your employee handbook and that all your employees understand their individual and the responsibilities of the entire company.

 Our work-from-home policy guidelines are here to help you get started.
 Make sure your policy aligns with your specific company culture.
+And if you're planning on tracking work from home make sure you add the rules regarding it to the policy as well.

 Policy Brief, Scope, and Purpose